 All Ph.D. students must pass the candidacy exam by the end of their sixth academic semester in the program to remain in good standing.
 By this time, students should have a research advisor.
 Core classes do not have to be complete before the candidacy exam.
+Continue reading for more information about the candidacy examination process.

 Purpose and Scope